 Why yes.
 Yes I did.
 You can see a photo I took of the mural at the top if this page.

-The Ajo Copper News is a weekly newspaper.
+…a weekly newspaper.
 It has been serving the communities of Ajo, Why, and Lukeville in Western Pima County since 1916.

 Although I did browse in the bookstore (and bought fantastic, reasonably priced postcards with lovely color images of Ajo and Why), I didn’t really know anything about the mural.
 It was cool.
 I looked at it.
 I took a photo.
 I moved on.

 While writing this post, I found more information about the mural on the website of Rocky Point Times newspaper (our of Puerto Peñasco, Mexico).
 The says,

 When the current location of the newspaper and bookstore was purchased, it was the goal of Hop David, (the artist, also the publisher) to have a mural on the front of the building.
 That dream came to fruition, when in 2012, Hop completed the current mural with the help of another local artist, Mike “DaWolf” Baker as part of ASAP (Ajo Street Art Project).

 Someone saw me ogling and was kind enough to point me to the footprints on the sidewalk that give the oblique (and intended) view of the whole thing.

 No kind person saw me ogling and pointed me to footprints!
 I had not idea.
 I never saw any footprints, so I guess I looked at the mural all wrong.

 The aforementioned article in Rocky Point Times says the mural